research-software-directory/research-software-directory/.github/ISSUE_TEMPLATE/security.md

 ---
-name: Security issue template
+name: I found a security issue!
-about: I found a security issue!
+about: ''
 title: ''
 labels: ''
 assignees: ''

 ---

-your issue is a security vulnerability, please send an email to rsd&nbsp;at&nbsp;esciencecenter dot nl instead.
+Please do not proceed to file this issue publicly; instead send an email to rsd&nbsp;at&nbsp;esciencecenter dot nl.